apjanke/octave-chrono/doc-project/Developer-Notes.md

   * SystemTimeZone detection on pre-Vista Windows without using Java
   * POSIX zone rule support for dates outside range of Olson database
     * This affects dates before around 1880 and after around 2038
+    * It also affects current dates for time zones that don't use DST!
+    * TODO: First, implement simplified no-DST POSIX time zones.
+That'll at least get us Tokyo time support.
+Sheesh.
 * `TzDb`
   * timezones() function: add UTCOffset/DSTOffset
 * `calendarDuration` and its associated functions